freeCodeCamp/freeCodeCamp/.github/ISSUE_TEMPLATE/general-report--issue-with-articles.md

 ---

 <!--
-NOTE: If you want to become an author of freecodecamp, you can find everything here: https://www.freecodecamp.org/news/developer-news-style-guide/
+NOTE: If you want to become an author on freeCodeCamp, you can find everything here: https://www.freecodecamp.org/news/developer-news-style-guide/
 -->

 **Describe your problem and how to reproduce it:**